PragnyaKalvakol/GDP-I-GROUP-4/README.md

   The food remaining from hotels and restaurants may be collected and given to those in need with the help of this android-based food waste management system.
 Through this program, NGOs that support underprivileged communities in their fight against malnutrition and starvation can request food from restaurants and hotels.

   </p>

+# Softwares used in this project (LOOW)
+<p> Database, Javascript, html,CSS, Anroid studio are used in this project.</p>